Hub Models → Collective Impact

 Partner Network Approach

-The partner network approach is a continuous process that involves six activities: assessing the need for a partner network, selecting a backbone organization, selecting partners, gaining buy-in from partners, identifying priority population(s), and engaging priority population(s).
+The partner network approach is a continuous process that involves six activities: assessing the need for a partner network, selecting a backbone organization, selecting partners, gaining buy-in from partners, identifying population(s) to enroll, and engaging with those population(s).
 Each state health department that pursues a partner network approach will start at different points in the process.
 Regardless of where and how a state health department begins their partner network approach to advancing diabetes prevention, they should anticipate continually and iteratively working on these six activities.

 Developing and Maintaining a Partner Network for the National DPP Lifestyle Change Program